Editing Field Templates

 Fields can be set to have default values when items are created.
 Some fields can have special default behavior, such as Assigned To using the value

 [CURRENT USER] or Start Date using

-[CURRENT DATE].
+[+1 DAY] from the current date.
 Read-only fields with default values can be a powerful way to design streamlined field templates.

 Large text fields can be set to have default values.
 Click the Edit button to configure the values.

 Set the values you wish to keep as defaults and then click Save & Close.
 That field will now have the default values you saved.

 Using different field templates for workflow steps

 You can associate different field templates with particular workflow steps, which is very helpful in displaying other information at different steps along your process.

 For example, a “Testing Fix” workflow step may require unique fields that “Confirmed Defect” may not.
 Create the field templates needed first, then go to Tools Other Settings Workflow and edit the workflow step where you would be applying the field template.
 Select the associated field template from the dropdown.

 If this is the first workflow step in your process, then the selected field template here will be used when adding items.